Services accessible transports: Transportation is one of the crucial points of an accessible journey and is also one of the most complex to organize.

 They carry a maximum of 1 wheelchair attached and up to 4/5 people seated depending on the model.

-Travelers must booke these vehicles in advance for transfers, guided tours, excursions and even multi-day trips (in this case the rental cost will also include the costs of accommodation and food for the driver)
+These vehicles are generally to be booked in advance for transfers, guided tours, excursions and even multi-day trips (in this case the rental cost will also include the costs of accommodation and food for the driver)

 Affordable taxis are much less available.